-This previous Photo of the Week is a sight that is very common around Central California beginning late summer into autumn - the wine grape harvest.
+This photo shows a sight that is very common around the region beginning late summer into autumn – the California grape harvest.

 Like most things agricultural, the wine grapes are “ready when they’re ready” and there is no delaying the process.
 That “readiness” is usually determined by the measurement of sugar in the grapes.